 The state is also famous for its crabs and Old Bay Seasoning, along with other unique dishes.
 While you can’t try them for yourself, these 15 best songs about Maryland will certainly give you a taste of the state.
 Let’s get started.

-Prince was a unique musician who never hesitated to try something new with his songs.
-His song “Baltimore” is a rallying cry against police brutality.
+Considered as one of the greatest musicians of his time, Prince was a unique musician who never hesitated to try something new with his songs.
+“Baltimore,” released in 2015, is a rallying cry against police brutality.
 It starts by saying that nothing much happened, so it was a good day—at least compared to many days where people die without reason.

 Though the song is about crime in Baltimore, it ends with a haunting line about a similar news story happening across the country in Los Angeles.
-Prince is showing that this violence is widespread and can affect anyone.
+With this song, Prince is showing that this violence is widespread and can affect anyone.

 Related: Read our list of the best songs about Baltimore here.

-Adam Duritz’s signature voice makes this song haunting on its own, but the lyrics add another layer to ensure you never forget “Raining in Baltimore.”
+The signature voice of Adam Duritz makes this song haunting on its own, but the lyrics add another layer to ensure you never forget “Raining in Baltimore.”

 It’s about a crumbling circus that’s 50 miles away from Baltimore.
-The narrator wants to call someone who’s more than 3,500 miles away, but all he can focus on is the approaching train.
+The singer wants to call someone who’s more than 3,500 miles away, but all he can focus on is the approaching train.

 He wants to leave on the freight train but thinks he should buy a car instead so he can listen to music on his journey.